Knewton/KassandraMRHelper/README.md

 Cassandra SSTables.
 By using this library you will avoid the sstable2json step.
 This library does not require a live Cassandra cluster.

-KassandraMRHelper is compatible with Cassandra versions up to and including 1.2
+KassandraMRHelper is compatible with Cassandra versions 2.x.

 Relevant [blog post](http://www.knewton.com/tech/blog/2013/11/cassandra-and-hadoop-introducing-the-kassandramrhelper)